 Plan ahead to arrive at your campsite before dark.

 No pets are allowed, except service animals.

-Stays are limited to 7 nights.
+Stays are limited to seven (7) nights.

 Visitors reserving accessible campsites are required to possess a valid Department of Motor Vehicle (DMV) Disabled Placard or Disabled License Plate and corresponding Identification Card issued by DMV.
-Disabled veterans possessing a valid Disabled Veteran's License Plate and corresponding Identification Card also meet the requirement.
+Disabled veterans possessing a valid Disabled Veteran's License Plate and corresponding identification card also meet the requirement.